 East (family relationships, health): Bamboo or wooden chimes; three rods.

-South (recognition, fame): Bamboo, wooden, or metal chimes with three, four, or 9 rods (9 is best).
+South (recognition, fame): Bamboo, wooden, or metal chimes with three, four, or nine rods.

 —DO use six sets of six-rod hollow chimes to mark off a missing NW corner – helpful if you are looking to attract a man if you are single, gain more help from influential people, or help the patriarch of a household.